 For your first year of residency there may be some limitations to health care services.
 The initial limit is to walk-ins and emergency room visits only.
 Also, you can’t receive specialty care free of charge for the first year.

 Once you’ve lived as an expat in the United Kingdom for longer than a year, you can seek out a primary care physician and take further advantage of the national health care.
 Some expats invest in travel insurance and take out insurance that will cover specialty care in their new country until the NHS covers them.

 If you have a specialty care need, you need as much care in the United States under your current insurance before traveling or moving abroad.
 This situation is very important with children as the United Kingdom doesn’t necessarily have a concept of annual checkups.

 Usually people only visit the doctor when they are sick and don’t make appointments just to measure health in general.
 Before you set out for you new life in the UK, make a trip to your specialty doctors such as your dermatologist, dentist, or psychiatrist.
 It’s also a good idea to get a general checkup before leaving as well.

 Navigating the United Kingdom’s National Health Services can be very overwhelming and confusing.
 It is important to connect with other expats and ask lots of questions.
 The UK makes it really easy to have specific questions answered by providing a lot of resources.

-There are many other resources that you will find while abroad and it’s always a good idea to check in with the U.S. Embassy or consulate.
+There are other resources that you find while abroad so it’s always a good idea to check in with the US Embassy or consulate.
 Once you have experienced national United Kingdom health care and lived in England, you’ll wish the US made our system just as easy.